 Home

-Program for those providing care for a care dependent older adult.
-The caregiver is the primary manager of their care.
-The program works to ease the stresses of caregiving by focusing on the well-being of the caregiver.
-The program provides the primary caregiver with reimbursement for out-of-pocket costs associated with caregiver, such as respite, personal care, and caregiving-related services and supplies.
-The program also offers education, training, counseling, and more.
+Offers resources and assistance to those managing care for a care-dependent older adult.
+Works to ease the stresses of caregiving by focusing on the well-being of the caregiver.
+Provides reimbursement for out-of-pocket costs associated with caregiving expenses, such as respite, personal care, and caregiving supplies and services.
+Caregiving education, training, and support are also offered.

 Physical Address